Writing a novel is easy. Writing a good novel is hard. That’s just life. If it were easy, we’d all be writing best-selling, prize-winning fiction.

 For a number of years, I was a software architect designing large software projects.
 I write novels the same way I write software, using the “snowflake metaphor”.
 OK, what’s the snowflake metaphor?
 Before you go further, take a look at this cool web site.

-At the top of the page, you’ll see a cute pattern known as a snowflake fractal.
+On the side of the page, you’ll see an animation of a pattern known as a snowflake fractal.
 Don’t tell anyone, but this is an important mathematical object that’s been widely studied.
 For our purposes, it’s just a cool sketch of a snowflake.
 If you scroll down that same web page a little, you’ll see a box with a large triangle in it and arrows underneath.
 If you press the right-arrow button repeatedly, you’ll see the steps used to create the snowflake.
 It doesn’t look much like a snowflake at first, but after a few steps, it starts looking more and more like one, until it’s done.

 The first few steps look like this: